 Do I need a Dubai-based agency or one in the debtor's country?

 Ideally, one agency with capability in both.
-A Dubai-based agency with an international network provides local UAE expertise (for UAE-based assets and enforcement) plus access to specialists in the debtor's country.
-This is more effective than hiring separate agencies in each jurisdiction.
+A Dubai-based agency with an international network provides local UAE expertise plus access to specialists in the debtor's country.

 How long does international collection from Dubai take?

-Amicable resolution: 3-10 weeks.
-Legal proceedings: 6-24 months (depending on jurisdiction).
-Enforcement: 2-12 months.
-The total timeline depends primarily on the debtor's jurisdiction — some countries have fast courts, others don't.
+Amicable resolution: 3–10 weeks.
+Legal proceedings: 6–24 months.
+Enforcement: 2–12 months.
 Starting early improves outcomes regardless of jurisdiction.

 What currencies can be collected?

 Any currency.
 The demand should match the contract currency.
 UAE court judgments can be issued in foreign currency.
-Settlement agreements should specify the currency and exchange rate mechanism to avoid disputes over currency fluctuations during payment.
+Settlement agreements should specify the exchange rate mechanism.